-AMHERST ACADEMIC DECATHLON TEAM

-The NRCSA Executive Committee has made a positive move to assist non-traditional educators move toward full teaching certification.
+AMHERST ACADEMIC DECATHLON TEAM The NRCSA Executive Committee has made a positive move to assist non-traditional educators move toward full teaching certification.
 As a result of this move, new scholarship opportunities were created for paras who are in a "para to teacher program" and for transitional educators.
 NRCSA will provide three \$1,000 scholarships for the fall semester and three \$1,000 scholarships for the spring semester for the 2024-25 school year.
 Applicants for the scholarships must be current employees of a NRCSA-member district or ESU.
 Applicants must be enrolled for that semester in one of two types of programs: (1) in a recognized "para to teacher" program such as is offered by the three State Colleges (Chadron State, Peru State, or Wayne State), or (2) a transition to teaching program in which a person with a minimum of a bachelor's degree who is employed to teach in a member school while working through a transitional program, such as offered by the University of Nebraska-Kearney.
 The applicant could currently be teaching under a transitional certificate.
 Application materials for Spring scholarships were distributed to member Superintendents and ESU Administrators, who were then asked to share with potential candidates in their buildings.
 The NRCSA Scholarship and Recognitions Committee selected the three Spring semester scholarship winners.

-Applications for the 2025 Fall semester scholarships were emailed to NRCSA Superintendents and ESU Administrators on April 3 and are due on Friday, April 25.
-We ask that you share the application information with qualifying candidates in your district or ESU.
+Applications for the 2025 Fall semester scholarships were emailed to NRCSA Superintendents and ESU Administrators on April 3 and were due on Friday, April 25.
+NRCSA Executive Director Jack Moles visited two of the districts of the three recipients of the Fall scholarships to make the scholarship presentations.
+Two of the three recipients are Mary LeFave of Fairbury and Ryan Kile of Harvard.
+The other recipient has not been notified at this time, but that presentation will take place next week.
+Ryan Kile is currently a paraeducator at Harvard High School.
+He is working on a teaching certificate in Secondary Business Education through Chadron State College.
+Mary LeFave is currently a paraeducator at Fairbury High School.
+She is working on a teaching certificate in 7-12 Biology through the University of Nebraska-Kearney.